 If you are thinking about pursuing a claim, contact our No Win No Fee Solicitors as soon as possible.
 It is important not to delay, as there are time limits to bringing claims that could apply.

 What is a Conditional Fee Agreement?

-A Conditional Fee Agreement (“CFA”) enables us to take on your case on a “No Win, No Fee” basis this means we will not charge you anything if you lose the case.
-We will take your claim on if we think we can win the case
+A Conditional Fee Agreement (“CFA”) enables us to take on your claim on a “No Win, No Fee” basis; this means we will not charge you anything if your claim is unsuccessful.
+Rest assured, we will take your claim on if we think we can win the case.

 How does a Conditional Fee Agreement work?